Sadicius/rsg-tarot-old/README.md

 I hope you like it
 Warning: I still have some problem, if you could help me to solve them I would appreciate it.

-# note add items in someone shops
+# Note add items in someone shops
 card_pokebox -> box save solo cards
 card_boosterbox -> box for 4 packs
 card_boosterpack -> pack for 4 cards